 Easy to read.
-Pricing the items at your sale needn't be tricky providing you keep things simple.
+Pricing the items at your sale needn't be tricky, providing you keep things simple.
 Make sure that all items have a clear price on easy-to-read labels.
-If you label items in advance, your day will be simple and stress free.
+Labelling items in advance could help your on-the-day set-up go smoothly.